 All things being equal, fitness is a big part of the game, but I would argue that disc skills are more important.
 Knowing where the disc is going, knowing where to put the disc, knowing how to outread a taller, faster defender will go a long way in ensuring your team wins games, although some people is more into competitive video games, with the help of sites like mycsgoboosting.com that help them improve their skills and achieve new level in the games.

 I’m not saying don’t work out.
 Weights should be part of your practice for sure.
 And not just pushups and situps.
 Rather, Olympic style lifting.
 Avoid Crossfit.
 Unless you’re doing it at a Crossfit gym with trainers who are helping you with technique.
 Because, it’s too generalized and not focused enough on specific strength gains.
 Talk to a personal trainer and get set up on a power/core/speed program and spend a few days in the gym every week.
 Or listen to Tim Morrill at Morrill Performance.
 Or talk to Melissa Witmer at the Ultimate Athlete Project.

 But the rest of the time, get out and throw.
 Throw hundreds of throws every week.
 Even throw 200-300 throws per day.
 The more you have your hands on the disc, the more comfortable you will be on the field, the less errors you will make and the better you will be for your team.

 There are many ways to get better practicing.
 Over the next few weeks I will provide you with a few ways I’ve found useful at improving your disc skills.
-There are also some great articles from Ben Wiggins and his article Zen Throwing and also from Lou Burruss called Kung Fu Throwing
+There are also some great articles from Ben Wiggins and his article Zen Throwing (video walkthrough) and also from Lou Burruss called Kung Fu Throwing (video walkthrough).

 In short…get out and throw more.
 But make sure that you’re not a fat slob either.